 Part 68: Network Registration Number.
 This equipment is registered with the FCC in accordance with Part 68 of the FCC Rules.
-It is identified by an FCC registration number.
+It is identified by FCC registration number AS593M-11185-MF-E.

 Part 68: Answer-Supervision Signaling.
-Allowing this equipment to be operated in a manner that does not provide proper answer-supervision signaling is in violation of Part 68 Rules.
+Allowing this equipment to be operated in a manner that does not provide proper answer-supervision signaling is in violation of Part 68 rules.
 This equipment returns answer-supervision signals to the public switched network when:

-- · Answered by the called station
+- Answered by the called station

-- Answered by the attendant
+- Answered by the attendant ٠

 - Routed to a recorded announcement that can be administered by the CPE user